imangR/bysykkel/README.md

 ## Overview

-bysykkel provides functions to easily process Norwegian city bike data, either by reading it directly to R or downloading it to your R session’s working directory.
+bysykkel is an R package that provides functions that simplifies the task of gathering Norwegian city bike data for data analysis. bysykkel provides functions to read city bike data directly to R or download it to your R session’s working directory.

-  - `read_trips_data()` reads bike trip data to R as a dataframe.
+  - `read_trips_data()` reads bike trip data to R as a data frame.
-  - `fread_trips_data()` fast reads bike trip data to R as a dataframe by utilizing `fread()` from data.table.
+  - `fread_trips_data()` fast reads bike trip data to R as a data frame by utilizing `fread()` from data.table.
   - `dl_trips_data()` downloads bike trip data to your working directory as a CSV-file.
-  - `get_api_data()` gets realtime data from the city bike API service.
+  - `get_api_data()` gets real-time data from the specified city bike API service.

 bysykkel lets you, the user, focus on data exploration, visualization, statistical analysis, and building machine learning models on Norwegian city bike data, by simplifying the task of getting the data.
-Indeed, the purpose of bysykkel is to minimize time spent on getting Norwegian city bike data, and lower the barrier to start analyzing it.
+Indeed, the purpose of bysykkel is to reduce time spent on getting Norwegian city bike data, and lower barriers to start analyzing it.

 The package name, *bysykkel*, is the Norwegian word for “city bikes”, where *by* means “city”, and *sykkel* means “bike” (or “bicycle”).